iamkirankumaryadav/Library/Statistics/Statistics.md

 ```
 Statistical tests help us make decisions or draw conclusions about a population using a sample of data.
 👉🏻 In simple words:
-Statistical tests tell us whether the observed differences or relationships in data are real or happened by chance.
+Statistical tests tell us whether the observed differences or relationships in data are real or unusual.
 ```

-### 📂 Two Main Types of Statistical Tests
+### 1️⃣ Parametric Tests 📈
 ```
-1️⃣ Parametric Tests 📈
 Parametric tests assume:
 ✅ Data follows a Normal Distribution (Bell Curve)
 ✅ Population parameters can be estimated